DstMlOpsCrypto/MainCrypto/docs/project.md

 ### Tasks

-* Develop Streamlit dashboard for visualizing model predictions and metrics.
+* Develop Streamlit dashboard for visualizing model predictions and metrics, manage users and assets.
-* Integrate Streamlit with PostgreSQL to fetch data and display results.
+* Integrate Streamlit with Gateway API to access backend services.

 ### Deliverables

-* Streamlit dashboard script
+* Streamlit application.
-* Dashboard components and features

 ## Testing and Validation